Azure/data-api-builder/docs/authentication-azure-ad.md

 ## Assign roles to your account

-1. Open the Azure Active Directory resournce blade and then select **Enterprise Applications**
+1. Open the Azure Active Directory resource blade and then select **Enterprise Applications**
 2. Search for `Data API Builder` (An Enterprise App has been created automatically when you did the "Data API Builder App" Registration)
 3. Navigate to **Users and groups**
 4. Select **Add user/group** to add a role assignment